 - Lake Las Vegas: This 320 acre privately-owned lake is located 17 miles from the Strip in Henderson.
 The over 3,000 acre premier, Tuscan-inspired destination highlights world-class resort hotels, including the AAA Five Diamond rated The Ritz-Carlton, Lake Las Vegas; Loews Lake Las Vegas Resort; and the MonteLago Village Resort.
 Enjoy the Casino MonteLago, which features over 600 of your favorite machines, with over 200 penny slots, plus 12 live table games.
 You will also want to stroll the MonteLago Village boutiques, relax in the spas, or playing the championship golf courses.
 All in all, this is a world away from the hustle and

 bustle of the Strip.

 - And last but certainly not least: Gaming.
 Gaming is still the centerpiece of Las Vegas.
 From traditional card and dice games, to slot machines and race and sports book betting, the casino industry has flourished and evolved into an international phenomenon.
 Nevada celebrates the very industry that has supported economic growth in the state.
-While slot machines are the runaway favorite among gamblers in Las Vegas, table games have seen new additions and a tremendous resurgence in the popularity of poker.
+While slot machines are the runaway favorite among gamblers in Las Vegas, online gaming has become quite the rage.
+Check out these two sites for bonus codes and usdraftpromocodes to help your chances of winning.
+Table games have seen new additions and a tremendous resurgence in the popularity of poker.
 Some of the newer games, such as three-card poker, and timeless favorites like pai gow continue to draw people to the tables.
 The increased exposure and popularity of poker, specifically Texas Hold 'Em, has prompted many casinos to re-open poker rooms that had been shuttered for a number of years.